ABConnectIO/svea/README.md

 All the work you have already done for the ZedM camera can be included to the `vehicle.js` and `controller.js` examples above.
 You launch the stereo camera along side the vehicle simulation as follows:

--   Open a new terminal window
+-   open a new terminal window
 -   `cd` to the workspace where the ZedM code lives
 -   source `devel/setup.bash` of that workspace
--   Launch the ZedM camera with `roslaunch zed_wrapper zedm.launch`
+-   launch the ZedM camera with `roslaunch zed_wrapper zedm.launch`